velartrill/velartrill.github.io/orig/reunited.md

 He tousles her hair.
 "I'd love to.
 Come on, turn over."

-Niltar twitches slightly as he works her over, massaging her with just enough force to make her nerves light up with little sparks of pain. "…ahh, gosh.
+Niltar twitches slightly as he works her over. "…ahh, gosh.
 I d-don't deserve this," she whispers, eyelids fluttering.
 "I don't deserve *you*."

 "Sure you do," he replies lightly.
 "I don't want you to be lonely again, Nili.
 I don't want you to suffer.
 We swore we'd all look after each other, take care of each other for as long as we live.
 You deserve that kind of safety and security after everything you've been through; you sure have been here for me when I needed it."

 She responds with just a quiet little murmur, the way she always does when she's too overwhelmed with happiness and gratitude to speak.

 "So *this* is how Cas keeps you under control, huh?"
-Livkir teases.
+Livkir muses.
 "I'll have to remember this next time you start swinging punches at me."

 "I— I'm r-really sorry—"